boots-edu/textbook/source/text/9-webz-intro/webbasics.md

 ## Review of Web Basics
 The internet is the network over which many protocols can be transmitted (like email, IM, www, etc).
-DNS (Domain Name Service) is a distributed database that maps names to network addresses (e.g. udel.edu => 128.175.13.247) One of the protocols the internet supports is Hyper Text Transport Protocol (http) or it’s secure cousin (https).
+DNS (Domain Name Service) is a distributed database that maps names to network addresses (e.g. udel.edu => 128.175.13.247) One of the protocols the internet supports is Hyper Text Transport Protocol (http) or it's secure cousin (https).
 Over this protocol, we send regular text files, that contain a specialized language called HyperText Markup Language (html) that tells a web browser reading the file how to render the page.
-That’s right, the web is basically just a bunch of text files (and a lot of cat videos).
+That's right, the web is basically just a bunch of text files (and a lot of cat videos).

 ### HTML Basics
 HTML is a simple tag based language where elements are defined with an opening and closing tag